kishanpatel22/bittorrent/README.md

 * Government of UK used Bittorrent to distribute the details of the tax money spend by the cittizens.

-**Fun Fact** - BitTorrent had 100 million users and a greater share of network bandwidth than Netflix and Hulu combined.
+**Fun Fact** - In 2011, BitTorrent had 100 million users and a greater share of network bandwidth than Netflix and Hulu combined.

 ## Bittorrent Client